Zahra-Mazinani/FiraAirPro2025/README.md

 ## About the Project
 The FiraAirPro2025 project is developed by the SkyXel Robotic Team.
-This project focuses on building innovative robotic solutions to compete in the FiraAirPro2025 competition.
+This project focuses on building innovative robotic solutions to compete in the Fira Autonomous Race(Air) competition.

 The main task of the FiraAirPro2025 competition is divided into two key parts.